isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-clothes/index.md

 tag=p-policy-20)from Amazon - 3 liters of warm water - Hand gloves - Soap detergent **Procedure to follow** - Wear hand groves and carry point spray over the paint stain area to ascertain the performance - Gently apply hairspray over the paint-stained area entirely - Leave it for 7 minutes to cure - Soak the stained area with warm water and soap to remove hairspray traces - Rinse with clean water to dryness Hairspray works best for wet and dried latex paint.

-> See Also: > Mineral Spirits Removes Paint?

 ###  [5.
 Washing machine and Warm water](https://www.amazon.com/dp/B089YSKJY6/?tag=p-policy-20)